Man who dumped 90,000 pennies was retaliating against ex-worker, Labor Department says

 “What started out as a gotcha to a subpar ex-employee, sure got a lot of press,” Walker posted on his company’s website, according to the Labor Department court document.
 “Know that no one would go to the trouble we did to make a point with out [sic] being motivated.”

 Flaten said that Walker was generally good to him as an employee, because he was one of the top performers, but that Walker had a vengeful side.
-One former employee told TV station CBS 46 last year that Walker had ripped up final paychecks in front of employees.
+One former employee told TV station CBS46 last year that Walker had ripped up final paychecks in front of employees.

 Allegations of dysfunction dogged A OK Walker Autoworks — which boasts on its website the work it did on the films “Trouble With the Curve” and “Gone in 60 Seconds” — shortly after Flaten’s pennies payment received media attention.